What to Do for Free in Barcelona

 ATTRACTIONS AND MUSEUMS

-At first glance, Barcelona can be an expensive city if you want to see some of the interesting art and history museums and other cultural attractions.
+Barcelona can be an expensive city if you want to see some of the interesting art and history museums and other cultural attractions.
+Fortunately, there are some museums that offer free entry on certain days and times.

 Housed in the city’s former shipyards, at the Maritime Museum you can learn about medieval shipbuilding and the way technology has advanced through the years in Catalonia.